TranNhatTan14/Obsidian/Work/Research/AMR.md

 	- Use Graph Transformer for better
 - No need to train specific model for each specie like PLASMe
 - Can handle short contig (contig between 100 - 1000 bp)

+# Workflow

+- Assembly genome to use workflow in PlasmidEC
+-

 # Abstract